JoshTeperman/notes/rails.md

 # Models & Active Record

+### What is Active Record?

+Active Record encapsulates the 'M' in MVC.
+It is the Rails implementation of the ORM pattern.
+It abstracts database table data, database access, and domain-logic into Objects.

+From DHH first release of Rails 0.5.0 http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-talk/107370

+>Active Record connects business objects and database tables to create a persistable domain model where logic and data is presented in one wrapping.
+It's an implementation of the object-relational mapping (ORM) pattern by the same name as described by Martin Fowler:

+    An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

+>Active Record's main contribution to the pattern is to relieve the original of two stunting problems: lack of associations and inheritance.
+By adding a simple domain language-like set of macros to describe the former and integrating the Single Table Inheritance pattern for the latter, Active Record narrows the gap of functionality between the data-mapper and active record approach.

+### What is Action Pack?

+Action Page separates the response to a web request into controller `action` and `view`, or the 'V' and 'C' in MVC.
+The controller action is where logic is performed, often a connection to a database is used, before deciding to either render a template or redirect to another action.

+Action Pack implements actions as public methods on controllers and uses Action Views to implement template rendering.

 ## `includes` method

 Will collect multiple subsequent queries into a single query.
 One way of thinking about this is that Active Record will use the inital query for a Model / Collection, and then allow subsequent queries to reference that data rather than having to go back to the database to make a new query.